macconnolly/ha-lighting-manager/COMPREHENSIVE_IMPLEMENTATION_PLAN.md

 # Comprehensive Implementation Plan: Lighting Manager v4.0

+> **THIS IS THE MASTER PLAN** - Follow this document for implementation.
+> For current status, see IMPLEMENTATION_STATUS.md

 ## Core Architectural Principle
 Transform layers from hidden dictionary entries to **first-class Home Assistant switch entities** that users can see, control, and automate against.
 Each layer becomes a visible, manageable switch entity with "on/off" states and rich attributes.